Alex-42-AI/Graphs-and-Trees/README.md

 22) listing out all minimum by cardinality dominating sets of the grpah;
 23) listing out all maximum by cardinality independent sets of the graph;

-The unique methods for directed graph classes are:
+Unique methods for directed graph classes are:
 1) listing out the previous nodes of a given one (if such is gives, otherwise it shows this for all nodes);
 2) listing out the next nodes of a given one (if such is gives, otherwise it shows this for all nodes);
 3) listing out the sources (nodes, that aren't pointed by any node) and the sinks (nodes, that don't point to any node) of the graph;